modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-doodles-manager-with-help-of-migxdb.md

 ### CMP-Settings

+- **Main Caption**: 'Doodles'
-- **Tab Caption**: 'Doodles'
+- **Tab Caption**: 'Manage your Doodles'
-- **Tab Description**: 'Manage your doodles here.
-You can edit them by either double-clicking on the grid or right-clicking on the respective row.'
+- **Tab Description**: 'Here you can Add / Remove and Edit your Doodles.'

+### MIGXdb-Settings

+- **Classname**: 'Doodles\Model\Doodle'

+### Saving your Progress

+At this point, we need to save your 'doodles' configuration to allow MIGX to connect to your database table and access its fields.

+- Click **Save and Close** to save your MIGX configuration.
+- Staying on the MIGX tab - Right-click your 'doodles' configuration and click Edit to continue editing it.

 ### Columns